Vivienne Tam

 Vivienne Tam (谭燕玉 (譚燕玉, Tán Yànyù, taam4 jin3juk6), born 28 November 1957) is a fashion designer based in New York City.
 She was born in Guangzhou, Guangdong, China, and moved to Hong Kong at the age of three.
 She attended the Hong Kong Polytechnic University.

 Tam's fashion brand is named after her and is inspired by Chinese culture, design, modern fashion, and east–west fusion.
 The theme of her first collection was EAST WIND CODE.

 She authored China Chic, a book in which she explored the ways in which Chinese style meets Western style and described elements of the Chinese culture like her mother's cheongsam that had the most impact on her.
 She also discussed how Chinese culture intertwined with Western style and influenced her future work.
-She has worked with Hewlett Packard on a special Vivienne Tam range of designer netbook computers, such as a version of the HP Mini 1000 and the HP Mini 210.
+She has worked with Hewlett-Packard on a special Vivienne Tam range of designer netbook computers, such as a version of the HP Mini 1000 and the HP Mini 210.
 Tam also appeared on dressup site Stardoll where she has her own suite and brand name.
 She has also designed dresses for the characters in the Animax movie LaMB.

-The designer debuted her collaboration with Chinese jewelry brand TSL at her Spring 2013 fashion show.
+Tam debuted her collaboration with Chinese jewelry brand TSL at her Spring 2013 fashion show.